RASST: Retrieval-Augmented Simultaneous Speech Translation: Conclusion

 \section{Conclusion}

-We presented \method, a retrieval-augmented simultaneous speech translation framework for accurate domain-specific terminology translation. \method integrates a lightweight cross-modal retriever with a Speech LLM, and uses noise-robust training to remain effective under retrieval errors during inference.
-On ACL 60/60 dev set, \method outperforms strong baselines, improving terminology accuracy by up to 15\% on En$\rightarrow$Zh/De/Ja. \method remains effective with glossaries automatically extracted from conference papers, supporting practical deployment without curated term lists.
+We presented \method, a retrieval-augmented framework for simultaneous speech translation that improves domain-specific terminology translation. \method couples a lightweight cross-modal retriever with a Speech LLM and is trained with noise-robust supervision so that it remains accurate under realistic retrieval errors at inference time.
+On the ACL 60/60 dev set and the ESO test set, \method improves terminology accuracy by nearly 40\% and BLEU by up to 3 points over strong baselines.